 "I am your son.
 You teach me, and I go to other villages and teach them what you teach me.
 I am your son".
 These were the words of a village chief as he was taking us upriver to his village.
 As we traveled he quoted concept after concept that Russ had taught in previous seminars.
 I was amazed at his memory, because he could quote Russ word for word.
 The villages that he visits are places to which we cannot go.

-Américo travels from village to village with the gospel.
-He has made many changes in his own village, and as a result, has faced opposition and persecution.
+Américo has made many changes in his village.
+He has faced opposition and persecution.
 As chief of his village, he has hindered the liquor and drug trade.
 This angers the bootleggers and narcos (drug traffickers), but he remains a faithful witness for Christ.